-There are various steps required to start a Company Voluntary Arrangement (CVA).
+There are various steps required to start a CVA.
 It will normally take 6-12 weeks to put in place.
-However the actual time scales will vary depending on the nature of the company.

 Implement Company Voluntary Arrangement